TheAcharya/MarkerData-Website/docs/User Guide/Label.md

 ### Style

-You can select your preferred Style for your styling for your Typeface selection.
+You have the option to choose your favoured Style when determining the Typeface for your selection.

 Select your desired Style.
 - **Regular** [!badge text="Default"]